embarkpark/learning_design/structure/stack_ranking.md

 # Phase 1: Conceptual basics

 ## Setting the stage

-The purposes of this learning.
-What hiring managers seek, and why.
-Coding vs. programming.
-Professionalism.
-engineering: -ilities.
-Soft skills matter too.
-Meta-cognition, what we know about learning.
-What it means to you.
-Ch 1 & 8 from Make It Stick.
-How to succeed.
-Habits -- system over goals.
-Mimetic desires -- choose your role models.

 ## Crash-course/refresher in an initial teaching-language

 Initial languages supported: Python, JavaScript (within Node).